GrossBetruger/Convolutionals/README.md

 ```

 * then run it again, now you will also get results from the meta model (meta model will have 4 predictors - random forest, decision tree, logistic regression and svm)

+* if you want to run the meta model on a different number of networks (or different kinds of networks) you should change the code in 'cad_meta_model.py' accordingly